 Feet tucked under the chairStress or desire to hide

-Wide leg splayTerritorial.
+Wide leg splayTerritorial display.
 Something is wrong.

 The Crossed-Legs Test

 When you cross one leg over the other while standing, you give up most of your balance.
-You literally can’t run or freeze quickly.
+You literally cannot run or freeze quickly.
 Your limbic brain only allows this when it feels completely safe.

 Navarro once met two women at a party.
 During the introduction, one of them immediately crossed her legs and leaned toward her friend.
 He told them, “You two must have known each other for a long time.”
 They were stunned.
-They’d been friends since grade school in Cuba in the 1940s.
+They had been friends since grade school in Cuba in the 1940s.

 Their feet gave it away.

-Here’s the other detail that most people miss.
+Here is the other detail that most people miss.
 We usually cross our legs in the direction of the person we like most.
 At a family dinner, a parent might unconsciously cross their legs tilting toward their favorite child.
 In a meeting, your legs will angle toward the person you trust most.

 Recommended read: What Every BODY Is Saying by Joe Navarro.
 An ex-FBI agent’s field guide to speed-reading people through their body language.